tardisfromtornspace/Bridge-Commander/Documentation/CanonizedStargateAtlantisCityShipREADME.txt

 * .truncatedcake0161 for feedback on the Discord about power tweaks.
 * Grey da Derg#2305 for helping with noticing bugs and their cause.
 * Grim455#4905 aka THE SCI-FI KING, for beign inquisitive and finding out possible ways to tweak the hardpoints and techs.
+* @Jovan Blackman for noticing that Aurura Cannons are effectively yellow.
 * Alex SL Gato (aka CharaToLoki) for any new code implemented or modified - specifically the heavy modifications to the SG Drone script.
 ** NOTICE: There's an Altantis HP fix on gamefront that added a cloak, but by the time I noticed I already added the cloak myself to the file